 This is a complete bike training plan.
 It is ideal for those who want to get very fit within a few months, build lean muscle, shed stress, and burn a lot of calories – while using a bike for low-impact exercise.
+Because this is a long post with a lot of useful content, we have included a table of contents to help you find your way around.

 Phase 1 of the Complete Bike Training Plan: Build a base of being able to cycle for a continuous hour